HEP-FCC/FCCSW/doc/AddingTestsToFCCSW.md

 - `FAILREGEX` - Specify a regexp; if matched in the output the test is failed
 - `LABELS` - list of labels to add to the test (for categorization)

-Defining a tests with generic applications
+Defining a test with generic applications
 --

 CTest also allows to run any other command as a test, e.g. python or compiled standalone macros.
 This allows to use assertions to ensure whether some output is according to specifications.
 Obviously, if for example the output of a Gaudi / FCCSW job should be checked, the test should depend on that test (declared with `DEPENDS`).